damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 <!-- more -->

-### The benefits of collaboration start at the point of making an issue

-By making an issue, you have to get your ideas out there, and let your collaborators have their say early.
-You also avert a number of risks which can introduce problems later on.

-- You may not know everything there is to consider.
-- There may be parts of the system you aren’t familiar with.
-- There may be limitation or possibilities you’re not aware of.
-- There may be factors for users you may not know.
-- There may be work going on in a parallel effort which relates your idea.

 ### GitLab is a discussion about software

+The benefits of collaboration start at the point of making an issue.
+By making an issue, you get your ideas out there, and this allows your collaborators have their say early.

 Non-programmers think that programmers are constantly tapping away at their keyboards on code.
-In fact software development is more like a discussion, and it’s more collaborative than it is a solitary experience.
+In fact software development is more like a discussion, and it’s a more collaborative experience than it is a solitary experience.

+The tools GitLab provides make it easier to manage that discussion, and keep the flow of conversation moving.

+### An example of software as a discussion

+Let’s look at an example discussion as it took place around a specific feature proposal.
-Of course not everything aspect of collaboration is recorded on GitLab.
+Of course not every aspect of collaboration is recorded on GitLab.
-We also use text chat and we pop open a video chat sometimes.
+We also use text chat and we pop open a quick video chat sometimes.
 However, the issue tracker does give us insight into the collaborative experience.

-Let’s look at an example discussion as it took place around a specific feature proposal.
-In his recent blog post (link), GitLab developer [Douglas][Douglas] told the story of how the Todo feature came to be in GitLab 8.5.
+In his recent [blog post about the Todo feature][todo blog], GitLab developer [Douglas][Douglas] told the story of how the Todo feature came to be in GitLab 8.5.

 The [original issue][Todo issue] was posted 6 months before coding began.
 The targeted milestone was moved from 8.4 to 8.5 during that time.